 The salt flat in Salar de Uyuni, Bolivia is the world’s largest (12 000 km²) and highest (3 700 m) salt flat.
 It is 25 times larger than the Bonneville Salt Flats in the US.
 This flat in Bolivia is what’s left of a prehistoric lake surrounded by mountains without any drainage outlets.
 The locals continue to harvest the salt in their traditional method, gathering the substance into small mounds to evaporate, additional drying over fire and enrichment with iodine.

-It is said that the word salary is derived from the Latin word Sal or salt.
+It is said that the word salary is derived from the Latin word sal or salt.
 People often think of gold as something very valuable and interchangeable with money.
-In the past, salt was extremely valuable as well.
+Historically, salt was extremely valuable as well.
 Salt was such a valued commodity that it said to have been used to pay Roman soldiers in lieu of coins, hence the word salary.

 The impact of salt on society is incredible.
 Salt has helped create and destroy empires.
 Salt has also played a prominent role in determining the rise of some of the world’s great cities.
 Various sites eventually sprung up along the salt roads exacting heavy duties and taxes for the salt passing through their territories.
 This practice eventually caused the formation of cities, like Munich in 1158, when the then Duke of Bavaria, Henry the Lion, decided that the bishops of Freising no longer needed their salt revenue and set up shop in the Munich area.
 A ‘gabelle’, the word for a hated French salt tax, was enacted in 1286 and maintained until 1790.
 Because of these salt taxes, common salt was of such a valuable commodity that it caused population shifts and attracted invaders.
 Gabelle tax was cited on the list of issues prompting the French Revolution.
 The salt mines of Poland led to a vast kingdom in the 16th century.
 Liverpool rose from just a small English port to become the prime exporting site for salt dug from the mines of Cheshire and became the source for much of the world’s salt supply in the 1800’s.